sophiango/cmpe273-lab4/README.md

 CMPE 273 Lab 6 Baseline

-The purpose of this lab is to understand how to implement a RESTful persistent key-value data store using Chronicle Map
+The goal of this lab is to understand how CRDT works and to implement a (POC) of CRDT.